nemzutkovic/Carleton-University-CS-Guide/README.md

 ## Purpose

 To help current and future students get inspiration for their assignments and tutorials.
-Copying is forbidden, but feel free to reference any work in this repo.
+Copying is forbidden, but feel free to reference any work.

 ## Prerequisites